 Special Features of Pocketed Bras

-Beautiful lingerie makes a woman feel special, and that shouldn’t change just because she’s had breast surgery.
-A great mastectomy bra should look just like the bras you wore before surgery, but it will also have some important features to ensure that, as well as being pretty, it is comfortable to wear and provides the security and discretion you need.
+Beautiful mastectomy lingerie makes a woman feel special, and that shouldn’t change just because she’s had breast surgery.
+A great post op bra should look just like the bras you wore before surgery, but it will also have some important features to ensure that, as well as being pretty, it is comfortable to wear and provides the security and discretion you need.

 Our comfy, adjustable straps support your breast form without putting any strain on the shoulders.
 Some Amoena styles have wider, padded straps for additional comfort and support.
 Remember to adjust your shoulder straps regularly to ensure that they are not too loose.

 Unless otherwise stated, all the bras in our range have discreet, multi-option pockets.
 These will hold your breast form securely in place - so it won't slip out or show over the top of the cup, giving you additional peace of mind.
 Made from ultra-fine fabric which is shaped to fit perfectly into the bra cup, multi-option pockets give you more choice.
 Amoena bras can be worn by all women – whether you need a bilateral, left, right or non-pocketed bra.